Christian Schmidt Brewing Company: William H. Pflaumer era

 There was, however, little to no discernible difference between the taste of most premium and popular beers, and the amount of money it cost brewers to produce premium and popular brands was about the same.
 (The cost of beer packaging was about five times more than the cost of its ingredients).
-Although Schmidt's was a popular-priced beer, it was generally well-regarded by beer aficionados, and in 1977 won one-on-one blind taste tests against Budweiser, Miller and Schlitz beers.
+Although Schmidt's was a popular-priced beer, it was generally well-regarded by beer aficionados, and in 1977 won one-on-one blind taste tests against Budweiser, Miller, and Schlitz beers.
 Nevertheless, popular-priced beers steadily lost market share during the 1970s to more expensive premium beers that had more appealing brand images, and, consistent with this trend, sales of Schmidt's beer started to decline in 1974.
-By 1980, premium brands held 60% of the U.S. market, while popular-priced brands had only a 14.8% share.
-(A new category, light beer, comprised another 12.5% of the market in 1980 and was dominated by Miller and Anheuser-Busch whose light beers, which were sold at premium and super-premium prices, held about 83% of the category).
-Young drinkers especially gravitated to more expensive beers and Schmidt's increasingly had a brand image as a beer that older blue collar workers drank.
+By 1980, premium brands held 60% of the US market, while popular-priced brands had only a 14.8% share.
+(A new category, light beer, comprised another 12.5% of the market in 1980 and was dominated by Miller and Anheuser-Busch, whose light beers, which were sold at premium and super-premium prices, held about 83% of the category).
+Young drinkers especially gravitated to more expensive beers, and Schmidt's increasingly had a brand image as a beer that older blue-collar workers drank.
 Schmidt's attempted to appeal to younger drinkers by redesigning its label and launching a $3 million advertising campaign in 1979 that featured comedian David Brenner and singer Lou Rawls, but it did not turn the brand around.
 In 1982, a Schmidt's executive acknowledged that there was local prejudice in Philadelphia against its regular beer.

 By 1982, Schmidt's was only brewing at 66% of its capacity.
 Given the low profit margins for its popular-priced beers, Schmidt's set its sights on the premium and super-premium sectors.
 In April 1982, Schmidt's launched a premium priced beer, Christian Schmidt Golden Classic.
 Extensive consumer research was performed in order to develop the taste of Golden Classic and an expensive advertising campaign was launched to support it.
 Although sales were initially 150,000 barrels a year, they dwindled to around 20,000 barrels within a few years.
 Another new brand, Christian Schmidt's Select, was intended to compete with super-premiums and imports, but it was not successful either.

 In early 1982, Schmidt's also made an unsuccessful bid to purchase Pabst Brewing Company (which was five times larger than Schmidt's) for $200 million.